Our Model

 DISTRESS SERVICES

 Our Distress Services program supports vulnerable individuals across British Columbia.
-We offer 24/7 distress phone lines and online chat services between 12pm and 1am.
+We offer 24/7 distress phone lines and text services.

 Services are delivered by highly trained volunteers and paid responders who provide non-judgemental emotional support through risk assessment, collaborative safety planning, and short-term follow-up by phone.
 We also engage in emergency rescue services as needed.